AlvieTheGreat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script19 :Replaces all characters A and c from input to Z and e respectively script20 :Creates a script that removes all letters c and C from input. script21 :reverses its input.
+script19 :Replaces all characters A and c from input to Z and e respectively script20 :Creates a script that removes all letters c and C from input. script21 :reverses its input. script22 :displays all users and their home directories, sorted by users.Based on the the /etc/passwd file